TheoSchramm/TheoSchramm/README.md

 ## Hello World!
 I'am Théo Schramm

 - 📚 Currently studying in Instituto Federal Farroupilha.
-- 🧘‍♂️ Aiming to become a better being.
-- 🕳️ Don't you dare go hollow.
+- 🧘‍♂️ ~Do you see how infinite you are?
 - 👨‍💻 Coding is my passion.
 <br>